Crossroads MVP

 - Opponent gains d1 on any Avoidance Rolls.

-- Deal D damage without any additional modifiers.
+- Deal D damage.

 - Two-Pronged